UNamurCSFaculty/2324_INFOM126_GROUPE_10/README.md

 4. Run the development server: `python manage.py runserver`

 ## Usage

-- Add a message through the website.
+1. Access the site at `http://localhost:8000`.
-- View message history.
+2. Add messages using the provided form.
-- Modify or delete a message as needed.
+3. View, edit, or delete messages from the message history.

 ## Contributing